ican0220/resource/bids/front-end .md

 - wordpress, laravel, nodejs
 - bootstrap and tailwindcss
 - git, github and gitlab

-I am particularly drawn to this position because of this position need web skills and experiences.
-I am always eager to learn the latest technologies and enhance my skills, which aligns perfectly with your team’s vision.

 I would love the opportunity to discuss how my background and passion for web development can contribute to shaping your growing web presence.
+I can start the work immediately.
+I am a hard worker and I can work on full time on your project.
 Thank you for considering my application.
 I look forward to the possibility of working together!
 Thank you
-Vladyslav